 Dominican Republic Strengthens its Military to Confront Organized Crime

-By Dialogo February 13, 2013
+By Geraldine Cook February 13, 2013

 In terms of surface and population, the Dominican Republic is the second largest country in the Caribbean.
 Its strategic geographic location places the island in a privileged position, which is not only attractive to tourists and foreign investments, but also to organized crime.
 In an interview with Diálogo during the Caribbean Nations Security Conference (CANSEC), held in Miami, Florida, in December 2012, Major General Pedro Antonio Cáceres Chestaro spoke about the security challenges he faces as Deputy Minister of the Armed Forces, as well as the legislative and structural changes expected to take place in his country.